 Academic support is usually provided by a named Departmental or subject-specific Supervisor.
-The role of the Supervisor varies between subjects and will not be covered here, although it is clear that a healthy relationship between graduates and their Supervisors is essential for the success of our students.
-However, your relationship with others, in particular your College Graduate Tutor, is also very important.
+The role of the Supervisor varies between subjects and will not be covered here, although it is clear that a healthy relationship between postgraduates and their Supervisors is essential for the success of our students.
+However, your relationship with others, in particular your College Postgraduate Tutor, is also very important.
 Your Tutor is there to help you in any way and will often be a first port of call for any queries.

-The Graduate Tutors are: Professor Stewart Cant, Dr Gavin Jarvis, Dr David Smith, Rev Canon Hugh Shilson-Thomas and Dr Heather Webb, who collectively have a wide range of experience of most aspects of University and College life.
-On admission to the College, graduate students are allocated to one of these Graduate Tutors.
-Graduates typically retain the same Tutor during their studies at Selwyn.
+The Postgraduate Tutors are: Dr Ronita Bardhan, Dr Jörg Haustein, Dr David Smith, Rev Canon Hugh Shilson-Thomas and Professor Robert Tasker, who collectively have a wide range of experience of most aspects of University and College life.
+On admission to the College, postgraduate students are allocated to one of these Postgraduate Tutors.
+Postgraduates typically retain the same Tutor during their studies at Selwyn.

 Your Tutor is your official link with the University and is responsible for sorting out problems you encounter with the College’s formal requirements, your course, examinations or dissertations.
 They do not have day-to-day responsibility for your academic progress: that lies with your Supervisor.
 They will, however, receive copies of reports written by Supervisors and will certainly take an interest in your overall academic progress.
 Most of the time, however, your Tutor’s function will be pastoral and advisory.